-VOICE.
+Voice.

 The course includes four grades, and the completion of the work included in them entitles the pupil to a certificate stating this fact.
-But a year's study of the piano or organ will be required of all graduates.
+But a year's study of the piano or organ and two years of Harmony will be required of all graduates.

 FIRST YEAR.
-Elements of Notation-Respiration.
+Elements of notation-Respiration.
 Vowel Formation.
 Articulation; Pronunciation; Placing Tones; Anatomy and Physiology of the Vocal Organs; Seiber's Elementary Vocalises.